-That Halifax establish indirect limitations on the number of drivers through the following measures:

-- Increase Taxi School to 40 hours of instruction.
-(Recommended in Chapter 2 as well). - Charge a full cost-recovery tuition fee for the Taxi School. - Ensure a stringent licence test, whose terms are well known to all potential candidates. - Increase level of regulatory enforcement on both drivers and vehicles according to a program developed in consultation with the industry (as per recommendations in Chapter 2) - Fund the increased level of enforcement through higher annual licence fees.

-The above program limits the number of drivers indirectly in three ways.
-The longer hours and full cost recovery of the tuition fee provide an initial test of commitment.
-Correcting deficiencies in enforcement noted in Chapter 2 ensure that drivers expect to have to maintain a professional vehicle, and professional decorum.
-The increase in fees ensures that drivers who remain registered are more likely to have a commitment to the industry.
-The recommended indirect limits also have these advantages:

-- They build on the consensus in the industry for improving the Taxi School and improving and increasing regulatory enforcement. - The increase in fees is re-invested in the industry, promoting service quality and expanded use of taxi services.
-This answers some of the concerns of the industry over higher fees. - There is no need to explicitly decide the number of drivers required.
-The number of drivers will adjust automatically.
+vii Recommendation : Limits on drivers should not be an explicit number or formula.
+Instead, indirect methods should be used to limit the number of new drivers to the best qualified and most committed to the industry.
+Recommendation : That Halifax establish indirect limitations on the number of drivers through the following measures: • Increase Taxi School to 40 hours of instruction.
+(Recommended in Chapter 2 as well).
+Charge a full cost-recovery tuition fee for the Taxi School. • Ensure a stringent licence test, whose terms are well known to all potential candidates. • Increase level of regulatory enforcement on both drivers and vehicles according to a program developed in consultation with the industry (as per recommendations in Chapter 2) Fund the increased level of enforcement through higher annual licence fees. ost recovery of the inforcement noted in and professional dec limits the number of drivers indirectly in three ways.
+The longer hours and full the tuition fee provide an initial test of commitment.
+Correcting deficiencies in an Chapter 2 ensure that drivers expect to have to maintain a professional vehicle, orum.
+The increase in fees ensures that drivers who remain registered are more mmitment to the industry.
+The recommended indirect limits also have these • The imp y build on the consensus in the industry for improving the Taxi School and roving and increasing regulatory enforcement. expa increase in fees is re-invested in the industry, promoting service quality and nded use of taxi services.
+This answers some of the concerns of the industry over er fees. • Ther e is no need to explicitly decide the number of drivers required.
+The number of ers will adjust automatically.
+When new drivers are really needed taxis will be drivers will adjust automatically.
 When new drivers are really needed, taxis will be busy enough that the higher income will attract new drivers despite the tuition fees and other barriers.
 When new drivers are not needed, as in a recession when business is bad, the barriers will effectively screen out all but the most qualified and committed new drivers.